 Charles J. Keeley is a partner of Satterlee Stephens LLP.

-Mr. Keeley represents clients in a broad range of complex commercial disputes, including in the areas of securities, contract, ERISA, bankruptcy, corporate governance, banking, insurance, intellectual property and employment.
+Mr. Keeley represents clients in a broad range of complex commercial disputes, including in the areas of securities, contract, banking, bankruptcy, corporate governance, employment, ERISA, insurance and intellectual property.
 His clients include financial institutions, multinational companies, investment advisors, individual directors and officers, insurance companies and real estate developers, as well as small businesses and business owners.
 He also assists companies in internal investigations and has defended them in investigations by the U.S. Department of Justice and in other regulatory matters.
 In addition, he represents brokers in customer and employment dispute arbitrations before FINRA.

 Before joining the firm, Mr. Keeley was an associate at Cleary Gottlieb Steen & Hamilton LLP in New York.
 He also clerked for the Honorable John F. Keenan of the United States District Court for the Southern District of New York.